ECNU-ICALK/EasyCL/README.md

 #### Instruction Supervised Fine-tuning Dataset

-In instruction supervised fine-tuning, content from the `instruction` column will be concatenated with content from the `input` column as the human instruction, which means the human instruction will be `instruction\ninput`.
+In instruction supervised fine-tuning, content from the `instruction` column will be concatenated with content from the `input` column as the human instruction, which means the human instruction will be `instruction\input`.
 And content from the `output` column will be the model's response.

 If specified, content from the `system` column will be used as the system prompt.